AdamsteamCode/Twitch-cinema-listener/README.md

-# Twitch Cinema Listener Bot for johnplayz1900
+# Twitch Cinema Listener Bot

 A desktop GUI application for managing a Twitch bot that listens to chat and handles cinema/movie-related commands for the johnplayz1900 channel.